Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 23 Desember 2025 14.32.30 UTC
+- WIB: Selasa, 23 Desember 2025 15.41.21 UTC
-- WITA: Selasa, 23 Desember 2025 15.32.30 UTC
+- WITA: Selasa, 23 Desember 2025 16.41.21 UTC
-- WIT: Selasa, 23 Desember 2025 16.32.30 UTC
+- WIT: Selasa, 23 Desember 2025 17.41.21 UTC

 Kutipan Inspiratif:
-"Coming together is a beginning; keeping together is progress; working together is success."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

 Kategori: success